apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

 env = StreamExecutionEnvironment.get_execution_environment()
 table_env = StreamTableEnvironment.create(env, environment_settings=EnvironmentSettings.new_instance().in_streaming_mode().use_old_planner().build())

-# create a flink batch TableEnvironment from a ExecutionEnvironment
+# create a flink batch TableEnvironment from an ExecutionEnvironment
 env = ExecutionEnvironment.get_execution_environment()
 table_env = BatchTableEnvironment.create(env)

-# create a flink batch TableEnvironment from a ExecutionEnvironment with a TableConfig
+# create a flink batch TableEnvironment from an ExecutionEnvironment with a TableConfig
 env = ExecutionEnvironment.get_execution_environment()
 table_config = TableConfig()  # you can add configuration options in it table_env = BatchTableEnvironment.create(env, table_config)

 {% endhighlight %}

+**Note:** Almost all the configurations in `ExecutionEnvironment`/`StreamExecutionEnvironment` can be configured via `TableEnvironment.get_config()` now, see [Configuration]({% link ops/config.zh.md %}) for more details.
+Only a few rarely used or deprecated configurations still require direct access to `ExecutionEnvironment` /`StreamExecutionEnvironment` for configuring, e.g. the input dependency constraint.

 TableEnvironment API
 --------------------